-The victim, 18, was allegedly forced into a vehicle belonging to a former boyfriend, Gustavo Martinez, according to an SCC Safety and Security report.
+The victim, 18, was allegedly forced into a vehicle belonging to a former boyfriend, Gustavo Adolfo Martinez Guardado, according to an SCC Safety and Security report.

-Another student attempted to pull the victim away from Martinez, but was unsuccessful.
+Another student attempted to pull the victim away from Martinez Guardado, but was unsuccessful.
 SCC Safety and Security could not locate any other witnesses.